-At Pirton Hill Primary School, we are working in partnership with Luton Council and Bedfordshire Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally and locally this scheme is called Operation Encompass.
-In order to achieve this, the police will share information with the Nominated Operation Encompass SPOC (Mrs Gillian Kent) of all domestic incidents where one of our pupils has been affected.
-On receipt of any information, the Nominated SPOC will decide on the appropriate support the child requires, this could be silent or overt.
-All information sharing and resulting actions will be undertaken in accordance with the 'LBC Protocol for Domestic Abuse - Notifications to Schools'.
-We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.
+At this school, we are working in partnership with Luton Council and Bedfordshire Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally and locally, this scheme is called Operation Encompass.
+In order to achieve this, the police will share information with the Nominated Encompass SPOC of all domestic incidents where one of the pupils in the school has been affected.
+On receipt of any information, the Nominated Encompass SPOC will decide on the appropriate support the child requires.
+School's Encompass SPOC are Shugfuta Malik & Saika Rahim.

+All information sharing and resulting actions will be undertaken in accordance with the 'Operation Encompass guidance for schools'.
+The information will be recorded and stored it in accordance with the record keeping procedures outlined in this policy.